Founders Story

 Aliyah holds a Master’s degree in Organizational Development and Leadership and brings experience in workforce management and human capital strategy.
 Her work is grounded in building structured, sustainable models that prioritize both access and impact.

 As a coach, mentor, and advocate, she approaches development holistically, with a focus on identity, confidence, and long-term growth.
-Through 88 Solez, she partners with community leaders and organizations to create opportunities that support girls not only in sport, but in how they navigate school, career, and life.
+Through 88 Solez, she partners with community leaders and organizations to create opportunities that support girls not only in sports but also in how they navigate school, career, and life.

 Contact us